 Understanding a BCBA/IBA Contract

-When you enter into a working relationship with a BCBA/IBA, there are some things to look for in a contract beforeyou sign.
+When hiring a BCBA/IBA, there are some things to look for in a contract beforeyou sign and begin your professional relationship:

 Cancellation Policy: Is there a policy on canceling appointments including a time frame and or associated fees?
 This will create clear communication on both sides.